-As has already been explored, the SSD is key to the PlayStation 5 experience.
+The SSD is key to the PlayStation 5 experience.
 Internal storage will be built in at 825GB for the custom SSD – that's less than you'll find in the Xbox Series X, but with just as clever an implementation of the technology.

 SSDs don’t just load faster, but allow for bigger open worlds, theoretically.
 Developers don’t need to make games with smaller worlds due to the limitations of mechanical hard drives, while SSDs will also allow system memory to be used more effectively.

 SSDs have more bandwidth, so data can be loaded from the SSD when it’s needed, rather than heaps of potentially needless data being loaded into RAM.
 In pure gameplay terms that means that games will suffer less from texture pop-in, while load times will be hugely reduced when using a game's fast-travel option.
 Booting up from standby should be generally much faster, too.

 You'll also have more control over how you install and remove games, meaning you could just install a game's multiplayer mode rather than the full block of data.
 This will allow for the launch of direct gameplay, allowing players to jump straight into aspects of different games (such as match-making, continue save game etc) without having to boot up the full game.

 As for expandable storage, Sony appears to be allowing for off-the-shelf NVMe PC drives, rather than proprietary storage systems that Xbox will primarily be relying on.
 However, there aren't many drives on the market right now that use the PCIe 4.0 interface required – they need to be capable of at least a 5.5GB/s transfer speed.